espocrm/documentation/user-guide/quotes.md

 # Quotes

 Quotes has a relationship with Opportunity.
-You can add Quotes panel to Opportunity detail view at Layout Manager > Opportunities > Relationships.
+You can add Quotes panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
 When creating a new quote linked to an opportunity it transfers opportunity items to the quote.

 You can add Quotes panel to Accunt's detail view to be able to see related quotes.
-You can do it at Layout Manager > Accounts > Relationships.
+You can do it at Administration > Layout Manager > Accounts > Relationships.

 ## Templates